 Interface names can be any arbitrary string.
 Use self-explanatory names for your interfaces to reflect their usage in your application.
 After creating the RBS interface, it is necessary to bind the requested RBS protocol to it.
-See Chapter 20, "RBS configuration" on page 235 for more details.
+See Chapter 20, "RBS configuration" on page 236 for more details.

-Step - Purpose 1 node(ctx-cs)[switch]#[no] interface rbs name The "interface rbs" command creates a new interface, the 'no' form deletes an existing one.
+Step Prompt & command Purpose The "interface rbs" command creates a new interface, the 'no' form deletes an existing one.